 Ordinance violators can be fined and towed.
 In addition, vehicles may not be parked on the street during declared snow emergencies.

 Policy on Responsibility for Winter Time Damage to Mailboxes

 As a result of normal snow plowing operations, snow cast off the Town snow plows will impact upon mailboxes, posts, hangers, etc.

 A properly constructed, maintained and located mailbox will withstand this impact.
 This is evidenced by the many mailboxes struck by the cast snow thrown off the Town plows every storm that are not damaged.
 Plastic mailboxes are generally not acceptable as they become brittle at low temperatures.

-On occasion, a Town plow, in attempting to push the snow back to the edge of the pavement/curb will physically strike a properly constructed mailbox, leaving obvious signs of contact.
-In such case, the Town will assume responsibility for replacing the damaged portion of the mailbox fixture.
-The Department of Public Works will replace damaged mailboxes and posts with standard ones at a maximum cost of forty dollars ($75.00).
+On occasion, a Town plow, in attempting to push the snow back to the edge of the pavement/curb, will physically strike a properly constructed mailbox, leaving obvious signs of contact.
+In such a case, the Town will assume the responsibility for replacing the damaged portion of the mailbox fixture.
+The Department of Public Works will replace damaged mailboxes and posts with standard ones at a maximum cost of seventy-five dollars ($75.00).

 Determination of how the mailbox fixture was damaged will be made by the Town.

 For decorative mailboxes, or those with replacement costs in excess of $75.00, determined to have been damaged by direct contact with the plow, the resident may file a claim with the Town Clerk for potential reimbursement from the Town’s insurance carrier, as determined by the carrier.
 Accurate documentation of expenses must be made to the Town Clerk.

 If you have questions concerning this policy, you may contact: